A. O. Smith Receives 2025 Silver Edison Award for Sustainable Consumer Product Innovation Learn More >

-Adapt™ SC, standard condensing tankless water heaters by A. O. Smith offer an efficient solution for continuous hot water supply.
-Unlike traditional tank systems, it heats water on demand, ensuring you have hot water whenever needed without the energy losses associated with storing heated water.
+Adapt® SC standard condensing tankless water heaters by A. O. Smith offer an efficient solution for a continuous hot water supply.
+Unlike traditional tank systems, it heats water on demand, ensuring you have hot water whenever you need it without the energy losses associated with storing heated water.

 Still Have Questions?